Export all active and blocked users from office 365 using powershell

 Export all Active users from Office 365 using Microsoft 365 admin center

-For Exporting a list of users where Sign-in status is blocked.
-Please follow below steps:
+To export a list of users where the sign-in status is blocked, please follow the steps below:

-• This will filter the list of users and only show users where Sign-in is blocked.
+4. This will filter the list of users and only display those where Sign-in is blocked.

 Conclusion

-Apart from Sign-in Blocked, Sign-in Allowed, Licensed User report.
-You can apply a filter to see the Global admins, Unlicensed users, Users with errors or Guest users etc. and export it to a CSV file if required.
+In addition to the Sign-in Blocked, Sign-in Allowed, and Licensed User reports, you can apply filters to view specific groups such as Global admins, Unlicensed users, Users with errors, or Guest users, and export the information to a CSV file if needed.

 Leave a Comment